Jhsmit/ipyketcher/README.md

 Other supported formats are: 'rxn', 'ket', 'smarts', 'cml', 'sdf', 'cdxml', 'cdx', 'inchi', 'inchi_key'.
 Set the format you want synchronized back to Python using the `return_formats` parameter, and observe the output via the corresponding attribute on the `KetcherEditor` instance.

+The `example.ipynb` has a more elaborate exmaple of usage with RDKit integration.

 ## Installation